learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is request header in javascript?
+## Q 15.11.
+What is request header in javascript?

 The `headers` read-only property of the `Request` interface contains the `Headers` object associated with the request.
 Syntax